Size - Stellar Mass Relation and Morphology of Quiescent Galaxies at $z\geq3$ in Public $JWST$ Fields: Morphological Fitting

 \subsection{Input Images}

 We use all available images of $JWST$/NIRCam from the F115W filter to the F444W filter (see Table 3 of V23 for the full list of available filters on each field).
-We use the cutouts of $4.0\arcsec\times4.0\arcsec$ of each filter as input object images.
+We use each filter's cutouts of $4.0\arcsec\times4.0\arcsec$ as input object images.
 The variance images generated by the \textsc{Grizli} pipeline \citep{2018zndo...1146904B,2022zndo...6672538B} are used to make sigma images.
-The sigma image can sometimes be overestimated or underestimated, thus they are renormalized by a correction factor which makes the sigma image of the images without any sources equal to its fluctuation.
+The sigma image can sometimes be overestimated or underestimated; thus, it is renormalized by a correction factor, which makes the sigma image of the regions without any sources equal to its fluctuation.
 Object masks are generated using the {\tt photutils} module.
-Objects more than $0.4\arcsec$ away from the target objects are masked out.
+Objects more than $1\arcsec$ away from the target objects are masked.